What Minor Cannabinoids are the Most Popular? (Hint: CBC, CBN, CBG, and THCV)

 More On Cannabinoids

 Endocannabinoids are cannabinoids that occur naturally in the human body.
 They are part of the endocannabinoid system, which was named for the marijuana (Cannabis sativa) plant.
-Endocannabinoids are neurotransmitters that bind to cannabinoid receptors in the central nervous system, and they seem to play a role in a variety of mind and body functions, including memory, mood, appetite, sleep, and perception of pain.
+Endocannabinoids are neurotransmitters that bind to cannabinoid receptors in the central nervous system, and they seem to play a role in a variety of mind and body functions.
 The cannabinoids in cannabis plants bind to the same receptors in the endocannabinoid system,1 affecting the same functions and activities.

 New Knowledge About Minor Cannabinoids